Autodesk (NASDAQ:ADSK) Updates FY 2022 Earnings Guidance

-Autodesk (NASDAQ:ADSK) last posted its earnings results on Tuesday, August 24th.
-The software company reported $1.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.13 by $0.08.
+Autodesk (NASDAQ:ADSK) last released its earnings results on Tuesday, August 24th.
+The software company reported $1.21 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.13 by $0.08.
 Autodesk had a return on equity of 69.10% and a net margin of 32.54%.
 The firm had revenue of $1.06 billion for the quarter, compared to the consensus estimate of $1.05 billion.
-During the same quarter in the prior year, the business posted $0.98 earnings per share.
-The business’s quarterly revenue was up 16.1% on a year-over-year basis.
-Equities analysts predict that Autodesk will post 2.89 earnings per share for the current fiscal year.
+During the same period in the prior year, the business posted $0.98 earnings per share.
+The firm’s revenue for the quarter was up 16.1% compared to the same quarter last year.
+On average, equities research analysts anticipate that Autodesk will post 2.89 earnings per share for the current fiscal year.

-In other news, CFO Deborah Clifford sold 5,481 shares of the firm’s stock in a transaction that occurred on Wednesday, September 8th.
-The shares were sold at an average price of $289.81, for a total value of $1,588,448.61.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CEO Andrew Anagnost sold 23,957 shares of the company’s stock in a transaction on Thursday, August 26th.
-The shares were sold at an average price of $315.44, for a total transaction of $7,556,996.08.
+In other news, CAO Stephen W. Hope sold 262 shares of the firm’s stock in a transaction that occurred on Wednesday, September 8th.
+The shares were sold at an average price of $286.46, for a total transaction of $75,052.52.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CEO Andrew Anagnost sold 2,434 shares of the stock in a transaction on Thursday, September 2nd.
+The shares were sold at an average price of $286.18, for a total transaction of $696,562.12.
 The disclosure for this sale can be found here.
-Insiders have sold 32,134 shares of company stock worth $9,917,059 over the last quarter.
-Company insiders own 0.11% of the company’s stock.
+Insiders sold 32,134 shares of company stock valued at $9,917,059 over the last 90 days.
+Insiders own 0.11% of the company’s stock.

 About Autodesk